What’s the Best RV Size for National Park Campgrounds?

 This cuts out some of the more rugged parks or those with smaller campgrounds or narrow roads, bridges, or tunnels.
 Some examples of these are the Zion-Mount Carmel tunnel in Zion National Park, and some of the curvier roads in Smoky Mountains National Park.
 Some parks such as Congaree National Park in South Carolina don’t even allow any RVs in their campgrounds.

 Before visiting any national park campground, check ahead with the park for available big rig sites as well as hookups.
 In addition, ask about maximum length and any road restrictions, height restrictions, and obstacles such as large trees or sharp curves.
-Use an RV-safe GPS like the RV LIFE App and check Campground Reviews to learn whether or not a campground will be able to accommodate your RV.
+Use an RV-safe GPS like the RV LIFE App and check RV LIFE Campgrounds to learn whether or not a campground will be able to accommodate your RV.

 1. Furnace Creek Campground